duncan-bayne/b/README.md

 ##usage

-First, create `$HOME/.brc` that contains just the root URI for the server you're interested in.
+First, set the environment variable BAMBOO_URI to contain just the root URI for the server you're interested in.
 E.g.:

     http://my.bamboo.server/